Lauren Singer: Career and activism

-In 2012, Singer began collecting the waste she produced in a 16-ounce mason jar, detailing her zero waste life on her blog Trash Is for Tossers.
+In 2012, Singer claims to have begun collecting the waste she produced in a 16-ounce mason jar, detailing her zero waste life on her blog Trash Is for Tossers.
 She simultaneously made her own personal care products and changing her consumer behavior to divert waste from landfill and divest from industries that cause environmental pollution.

 Singer left her full-time job in 2014 and launched The Simply Co., an organic laundry detergent company.
 Her product was sold via Kickstarter’s website and at wholesale locations across the United States.

 In 2017, Singer opened Package Free as a three-month pop-up shop in Williamsburg.
 In 2023, Singer co-founded Overview Capital.

 Lauren Singer cited Rachel Carson and Bea Johnson as the authors and activists who inspired her interest in environmental sustainability.

 Singer has been named a Business Insider "woman to watch", one of InStyle’s "50 badass women changing the world", and a Well+Good "2020 changemaker".